sangria-graphql/sangria-graphql.github.io/learn.md

 ### Customizing DeferredResolver Behaviour

-As was mentioned before, `DeferredResolver` will do its best collect and batch as many `Deferred` values as possible.
-This means that it will even wait for a `Future`s to produce some values in order to find out whether they produce some deferred values.
+As was mentioned before, `DeferredResolver` will do its best to collect and batch as many `Deferred` values as possible.
+This means that it will even wait for a `Future` to produce some values in order to find out whether they produce some deferred values.

-In some cases it is not a desired effect.
-You can override following methods in order to customize this behaviour and define independent deferred value groups:
+In some cases this is not desired.
+You can override the following methods in order to customize this behaviour and define independent deferred value groups:

 * `includeDeferredFromField` - A function that decides whether deferred values from a particular field should be collected or processed independently.